Refined topological recursion revisited -- properties and conjectures: Definitions

 Starting form a hyperelliptic refined spectral curve, our goal is to construct an infinite sequence of multidifferentials $\omega_{g,n+1}$ labelled by $2g,n\in\bZ_{\geq0}$ recursively in $2g-2+n$.
 We first define the unstable multidifferentials: \begin{defin} Given a hyperelliptic refined spectral curve $\cS_{\bm \mu,\bm\kappa}$, fix a \emph{refinement parameter} $\sQ\in\bC$ and choose a representative $\sA_i$ of $\cA_i$ for each $i\in\{1,...,\tilde g\}$.
 Then, the \emph{unstable multidifferentials} $\omega_{0,1},\omega_{0,2},\omega_{\frac12,1}$ are defined as follows:

 \end{defin} Let us give a few comments. \begin{itemize} \item The standard definition of $\omega_{0,1}$ and $\omega_{0,2}$ in the Chekhov-Eynard-Orantin formalism is $\omega_{0,1}=y\cdot dx$ and $\omega_{0,2}=B$.
 For hyperelliptic curves, the difference between their definition and ours is merely conventional.
 We take the form \eqref{w01} and \eqref{w02} because the rest of the formula below becomes simpler.
 Note that in fact, our $\omega_{0,2}$ is a more natural form from the matrix model perspective (see e.g. \cite{E16,BO18}). \item When one compares two different choices of representatives $\sA_i$ and $\sA'_i$, their difference on $\omega_{\frac12,1}$ is always in $H^1(\Sigma,\bZ)$.
 This means that choosing different representatives $\cA'_i$ is equivalent to considering $\cS_{\bm \mu,\bm\kappa'}$ with an appropriate shift of $\kappa'_i$ by $\mu_p$'s.
 Thus, it does not cause any pathological effect. \item One may wonder why the choice of representatives $\sA_i$ is not a part of the data of $\cS_{\bm \mu,\bm\kappa}$.
-This is because we show or conjecture that multidifferentials $\omega_{g,n}$ for $2g-2+n>0$ are residue-free, implying that they are independent of the choice of representatives $\sA_i$, but rather they only depends on the choice of classes $\cA_i$.
+This is because we show or conjecture that multidifferentials $\omega_{g,n}$ for $2g-2+n>0$ are residue-free, implying that their $\cA,\cB$-integrals are uniquely.
 The choice of representatives is just a technical aspect and there is no conceptual importance. \end{itemize}

 Now we turn to the construction of other multidifferentials.
 Instead of directly defining them as \cite{KO22} does, in this section we rather impose several constraints, and discuss whether such constrained multidifferentials actually exist.
 This approach is similar to how \cite{BEO13,BS15,BBCCN18} \emph{derive} the topological recursion formula.
 That is, we would like to view the refined topological recursion formula as a way of solving a more fundamental structure which we call refined loop equations.
 We take this approach because it uncovers a more geometric structure underlying and also because it gives a hint about how to generalise the hyperelliptic framework into higher-ramified cases.